 Baits And Lures For Catfish

-Any oily smelly fish is a good option.
+Any oily smelly fish is a good option for bait.

 You can also use meats that you can buy at the grocery store.
 For example, liver is a popular catfish bait.